• Skip to primary navigation

 Brussels salami, French saucisson, and Italian salami all boast distinct flavors that owe much in part to Fermento.

-Even more exciting is that these sausages can be successfully made with Prague Powder Number 1 and still experience the same flavor profiles.
+Even more exciting is that these sausages can be successfully made with Prague Powder Number 1 and still experience the same flavors.

 4 - Yogurt